celery/celery/docs/getting-started/introduction.rst

     Please do not open any issues related to that platform.

 *Celery* requires a message transport to send and receive messages.
-The RabbitMQ and Redis broker transports are feature complete, but there's also support for a myriad of other experimental solutions, including using SQLite for local development.
+The RabbitMQ broker transport is feature complete, but there's also support for SQS and Apache Qpid.

 *Celery* can run on a single machine, on multiple machines, or even across data centers.